afafrafat77/Machin_Learning_Models/Linear_Regression/README.md

-# Linear Regression from Scratch and Sklearn Comparison
+# Linear Regression Implementation and Sklearn Comparison

 This repository contains the implementation of various linear regression algorithms from scratch, as well as a comparison with the results obtained using `sklearn`.
 The project explores and evaluates different regression tricks including: